milapj/Design-of-ARP-protocol/README.md

 the ARP protocol still work?
 If not, how to modify this protocol to make it work?
 Does your modification affect the network performance?

-2. (4 points) The ARP reply is used to update the ARP cache table.
+2. The ARP reply is used to update the ARP cache table.
 Can the ARP request be also used to update this table?
 If so, how?

-3. (4 points) Two network administrators argue about setting an optimal time-out T for the ARP cache table of a certain router.
+3. Two network administrators argue about setting an optimal time-out T for the ARP cache table of a certain router.
 The first administrator thinks that T=t1 is satisfactory, the other one claims that T=t2 is much better.
 Propose a set of criteria to evaluate which of them is right.
 (Maybe both are wrong?)
 Which of these criteria is